bb-froggy/realmjoin-docs/docs/faq.md

 Please check the [infrastructure requirements](http://docs.realmjoin.com/infrastructure.html#network) for detailed information on the RealmJoin connections.

 ## Does G&K have any recommendations on workflows?
-TBD
+Yes.
+Our suggestions can be found in the *workflow* section of this documentation.

 ## What is the recommendation for reporting?
-Using the [(custom) states](http://docs.realmjoin.com/managing-realmjoin.html#states), it is possible to get virtually any information from each client in JSON-form There are several applications available to evaluate the data, for example PowerBI, which allows to sort and process the data in logical and visuallay pleasing ways.
+Using the [(custom) states](http://docs.realmjoin.com/managing-realmjoin.html#states), it is possible to get virtually any information from each client in JSON-form There are several applications available to evaluate the data, for example PowerBI, which allows to sort and process the data in logical and visually pleasing ways.

 ## In the future, may RealmJoin packages be used in Intune?
 If in the future, Microsoft Intune becomes more capable and the installation of software is as versatile and organized as with *RealmJoin*, you may use the existing packages in Intune.
-Since *RealmJoin* does only need chocolatey and powershell to run the installers, there might be possibilites to use Intune to install software.
+Since *RealmJoin* does only need chocolatey and powershell to run the installers, there might be possibilities to use Intune to install software.

+## Is RealmJoin GDPR compliant?
+Glück&Kanja takes data protection very seriously.
+All contracts with customers and partners take data protection into consideration.